kubernetes/sig-release/release-team/role-handbooks/enhancements/README.md

 ##### Status

-Status tracks how if the enhancement has met all the criteria for inclusion in the current release.
+The field `Status` tracks if the KEP has met all the criteria for inclusion in the current release.
 Refer to the [Enhancement Freeze Communications](#enhancement-freeze-templates) for detailed requirements.

 |                 Status | Description                                                                                                                                 |